aearly/icepick/README.md

 [`seamless-immutable`](https://github.com/rtfeldman/seamless-immutable) is the most similar to `icepick`.
 Its main difference is that it adds methods to the prototypes of objects, and overrides array built-ins like `map` and `filter` to return frozen objects.
 It also adds a couple utility functions, like `asMutable` and `merge`. `icepick` does not modify the methods or properties of collections in order to function, it merely provides a set of functions to operate on them, similar to Lodash, Underscore, or Ramda.
 This means that when passing frozen objects to third-party libraries, they will be able to `map` over them and obtain mutable arrays.  `seamless-immutable` handles `Date`s, which `icepick` leaves as-is currently (as well as any other objects with custom constructors).  `icepick` will detect circular references within an object and throw an Error, `seamless-immutable` will run into infinite recursion in such a case.

-I also would like to benchmark all of these libraries to see in what cases each is faster.

 ### Isn't this horribly slow?

 It is faster than deeply cloning an object.
 Since it does not touch portions of a data structure that did not change, it can help you optimize expensive calculations elsewhere (such as rendering a component in the DOM).
-It is also faster than mori<sup>\[benchmarks needed\]</sup>.
+It is also faster than mori<sup>[1](https://github.com/aearly/icepick-benchmarks)</sup>.

+[Here are some performance profiles](https://github.com/aearly/icepick-benchmarks) of various immutable libraries, icepick is faster than most, except for writes to collections with more than 100 elements.

 ### Won't this leak memory?

 Garbage collection in modern JS engines can clean up the intermediate Objects and Arrays that are no longer needed.
 I need to profile memory across a wider range of browsers, but V8 can definitely handle it.
 Working with a collection that is about 200kb as JSON, the GC phase is only 8ms after a few hundred updates.
 Memory usage does fluctuate a few MBs though, but it always resets to the baseline.

-### Why use "`i`" as the variable name in your examples?
-Doesn't everyone use that for loops?

-I thought that too, but then I realized I hadn't written a for loop in JS in years.
-(Thanks ES5/underscore/lodash!)
-Assign it to something else if it bothers you.

 ## License